5.2 IPPS and MS-DRGs

 The Inpatient Prospective Payment System

 The Inpatient Prospective Payment System (IPPS) pays acute-care hospitals a predetermined fixed amount per inpatient discharge rather than reimbursing itemized charges.
-The amount is determined by the Medicare Severity Diagnosis Related Group (MS-DRG) assigned to the stay.
-Because payment is fixed in advance, accurate diagnosis and procedure capture directly drives hospital revenue.
+The amount is set by the Medicare Severity Diagnosis Related Group (MS-DRG) assigned to the stay.
+Because payment is fixed in advance, accurate diagnosis and procedure capture directly drives hospital revenue — a hospital that treats a patient for less than the DRG payment keeps the difference; one that spends more absorbs the loss.
+Inpatient claims travel on the UB-04 (CMS-1450) institutional form, not the CMS-1500.

 How an MS-DRG Is Assigned